FAQ – Frequently Asked Questions

 6) But doesn’t an ambulance association receive funding from tax dollars?

 This is a common misconception.
 Ambulance associations are NOT a service of local municipalities.
-While the municipalities we serve (Ambler Borough, Lower Gwynedd Township and Upper Dublin Township) have historically supported us with voluntary donations, CAAA does NOT receive tax dollars, nor are the donations from municipalities mandated in anyway.
+While the municipalities we serve (Ambler Borough, Lower Gwynedd Township and Upper Dublin Township) have historically supported us with voluntary donations, CAAA does not receive dedicated tax dollars, nor are the donations from municipalities mandated in anyway.